Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Needs Finding(Interview 1)

 Given that the study was conducted alongside the college EFL program, fostering ethical and responsible utilization of ChatGPT within the academic context was a primary concern of the teachers.
 In particular, three teachers emphasized the importance of safeguarding sensitive or confidential information.
-For example, P3 is particularly worried that students' original research ideas in their prompts might become part of the model and eventually shared with other ChatGPT users.
+For example, P3 is particularly worried that students' original research ideas in their prompts might become part of the model and eventually be shared with other ChatGPT users.
 P6 expressed similar concerns about the privacy and security issues, by saying, ``I don't know how private that is or if there are any security concerns.''

 Biases in ChatGPT-generated content were another major concern, as it was trained on unvetted data from the internet, which might reflect a wide range of biases and stereotypes that people have.
-For instance, P3 pointed out that ChatGPT often generates politically biased responses, putting potentially negative impacts on students.
+For instance, P3 pointed out that ChatGPT often generates politically biased responses, having potentially negative impacts on students.

 While teachers expressed concerns about inaccurate and unreliable information in responses generated by ChatGPT, they also pointed out internet search engines had the same issue - and it is individual students' responsibility to cross-validate any information obtained from external resources with textbooks, academic journals, or more reputable websites.
-Nonetheless, P5 suggested that the proliferation of AI-generated content in the near future may exacerbate the challenge of discerning reliable human-created content.
+Nonetheless, P5 suggested that the proliferation of AI-generated content soon may exacerbate the challenge of discerning reliable human-created content.